 Conte returned to his home country when he was appointed as the new head coach of Inter Milan for the 2019/20 season.

-The former Juve boss was brought in to try and stop his former club's dominance in the Italian league.
-Juventus had won eight consecutive league titles and it was down to Conte to put an end to what he had started.
+The former Juve boss was brought in to try and stop his former club's dominance of Serie.
+Juventus had won eight consecutive league titles and it was tasked to Conte to put an end to what he had started.

 Inter Milan hadn't won the league for 10 years, although they almost managed it Conte's first season at the club, finishing in second place to Juventus yet again.
-Conte had also taken Inter to the Europa League final, which they narrowly lost to Spanish side Sevilla.
+Conte also guided Inter to the Europa League final, which they lost to Spanish side Sevilla.

-It had taken Conte only two years to form a squad capable of becoming Italian Champions once again, which he later stated as being 'one of the most important successes' of his career.
+It had taken Conte only two years to form a squad capable of becoming Italian champions, which he later described as being "one of the most important successes" of his career.